lucmos/meshdataset-fixer/README.md

 ```
 Usage: fixdata.py [OPTIONS]

-  Fix a 3D dataset recursively, copy-only does not change the source.
-The
+  Fix a 3D dataset recursively to enforce watertight manifolds, it is copy-
-  meshes can be in any format, they will be converted in .obj
+  only.
+It does not change the source.

   It uses the Manifold tool: https://github.com/hjwdzh/Manifold